Safford in Graham county, Arizona — The American Mountains (Southwest)

 Erected by City of Safford.

 Other nearby markers.
-At least 8 other markers are within 5 miles of this marker, measured as the crow flies.
-Womans Club of Safford (approx. 0.2 miles away); Safford City Hall (approx. 0.2 miles away); Graham County Courthouse (approx. ¼ mile away); Mormon Pioneers' Arrival in Salt Lake Valley - Sesquicentennial Plaque (approx. 0.4 miles away); The Gila Valley (approx. 1.9 miles away but has been reported missing); Spencer W. Kimball Childhood Home (approx. 2.8 miles away); Solomon (approx. 4.9 miles away); Gila Valley Bank (approx. 4.9 miles away).
-Click for a list of all markers in Safford.
+At least 8 other markers are within 6 miles of this marker, measured as the crow flies.
+Safford City Hall (about 400 feet away, measured in a direct line); Mormon Pioneers' Arrival in Salt Lake Valley - Sesquicentennial Plaque Arizona Bank & Trust Company (approx. ¼ mile away); Womans Club of Safford (approx. 0.4 miles away); The Gila Valley (was approx. 2.2 miles away but has been reported missing. ); Spencer W. Kimball Childhood Home (approx. 2.6 miles away); First Home of Eastern Arizona College (approx. 5 miles away); Solomon (approx. 5.1 miles away).
+Touch for a list and map of all markers in Safford.

 Credits.
-This page originally submitted on , by Bill Kirchner of Tucson, Arizona.
-This page has been viewed 309 times since then and 14 times this year.
-Photos: 1, 2, 3, 4. submitted on , by Bill Kirchner of Tucson, Arizona. • Syd Whittle was the editor who published this page.
-This page was last revised on June 16, 2016.
+This page was last revised on March 6, 2017.
+This page originally submitted on September 28, 2010, by Bill Kirchner of Tucson, Arizona.
+This page has been viewed 939 times since then.
+Last updated on October 1, 2010, by Bill Kirchner of Tucson, Arizona.
+Photos: 1, 2, 3. submitted on September 28, 2010, by Bill Kirchner of Tucson, Arizona.
+4. submitted on March 6, 2017, by Cosmos Mariner of Cape Canaveral, Florida. • Syd Whittle was the editor who published this page.